Stray Souls Ilia

 We took him in after he suddenly appeared in our village, maybe recently abandoned, maybe a stray since a long time – nobody knows.

-If you want to support Fred, plwase donate once or on a monthly base for his food and medical costs.
+If you want to support Fred, please donate once or on a monthly base for his food and medical costs.
 Thank you!

 Pig Family Sponsorship